The Securities Litigation Review: Sweden

 - carry out on-site inspections;

-- suspend trading of the financial instrument concerned;
+- suspend trading of a financial instrument that is of relevance to an investigation;

 - require the temporary cessation of any practice that the SFSA considers contrary to the MAR;